-Often portrayed in movies, television, and other media, arachnophobia is an intense and excessive fear of spiders.
+Arachnophobia is an intense and excessive fear of spiders.
 Though it is common for people to feel uncomfortable and fearful around spiders, those with arachnophobia will note powerful anxiety that disrupts their daily functioning.
-Like other phobias, arachnophobia may require specialized therapeutic interventions to effectively treat.
+Like other phobias, arachnophobia may require specialized therapeutic interventions to effectively treat it, but treatment generally works well and can help someone find relief.

 What Is Arachnophobia?